 Relationships are essential in the real world because they are both fulfilling and functional.
 Including them in fiction is a no-brainer, but like real ones, they need to feel authentic.
 This means we stay away from the “perfect relationship” and instead embrace imperfect ones that not only ring true but also generate glorious conflict.

-Whether your characters are working toward the same goal or not, here are some interpersonal areas of friction you might like to explore:
+Whether characters are working toward a common goal or not, here are interpersonal areas of friction you might like to explore:

 - Conflicting attitudes